yakconsulting/spidersoftdev.github.io/content/posts/2022-11-07-testing-lambda.md

 tags:
 - aws
 - cloudfront
+description: For a while I was looking for an easy we to test my lambda functions written in golang locally.
+We have awesome tools like LocalStack but this is not what I was looking for.
+I wanted to test my lambda function locally, without any dependencies.
+Something lighter without Docker.
+I will show you how to do that.
 ---
 For a while I was looking for an easy we to test my lambda functions written in golang locally.
 We have awesome tools like [LocalStack](https://localstack.cloud/) but this is not what I was looking for.
 I wanted to test my lambda function locally, without any dependencies.
 Something lighter without [Docker](https://www.docker.com/).
 I will show you how to do that.